sanskrit/raw_etexts_english/blogs/manasataramgini/2017-05-16_some-biological-analogies-for-certain-sociopolitical-issues.md

 +++
-title = "Some biological analogies for certain sociopoliticalxa0issues"
+title = "Some biological analogies for certain sociopolitical issues"

 +++
 In Hindu society we often see certain relatively straightforward